 Great teaching doesn’t happen by accident, so where do you go to learn the information and skills you need to be the best teacher you can be?
 In this interactive and engaging workshop, you will learn how to improve your teaching, enhance learning outcomes and create dynamic exercises.
 You’ll learn a model of education that will give you a solid framework that is flexible and adaptable to any topic or audience.
 You’ll also explore the theoretical foundations of learning and discover practical skills and tips that you can start using right away.
 Whether you work with groups of 3 or 300, you’ll be able to bring your teaching to the next level, increase participant satisfaction, develop more confidence and create outstanding workshops.
 This workshop can be designed to fit a singe evening, a series of evenings, or a full-day training.

-And of course, I have plenty of workshops about prostate play for men of all sexual orientations and their partners:
+And of course, I have plenty of workshops about anal play for everyone and prostate play for men of all sexual orientations and their partners:

 The Ultimate Guide to Prostate Pleasure